drsteveplatt/Gerstner/README.md

 The Grid library (gridlib.h) defines two classes used to manage a user pixel space on an array of LED panes.

+- GridData.
+A templated class to store arbitrary data for an array of cells.

 - GridWorld.
 A world coordinate system for use by anything operating on the LED grid.
 It includes functions for specifying the WCS (user) space and to map from WCS to grid column/row coordinates.